Andrea/andrea.github.io/_posts/2025-05-12-decisions-kp-map.markdown

 classes: wide
 title: Decisions KP Map What happens during decision making
 categories:
-- software-architecture
+- software architecture
-- architectural-decision-making
+- architectural decision making
 - knowledge
-- systems-thinking
+- systems thinking
 ---

 This is a post about understanding what is happening during architectural decision making.